ktxlh/food-recognition/docs/index.md

 </p>

 **Mask R-CNN** is the milestone of instance segmentation in this deep learning era.
 After using convolution networks to extract a feature map for the whole image, Region Proposal Network (RPN, Ren et al., 2015) uses sliding windows to output a set of rectangular object proposals (bounding box).
 For each candidate box, a Region-of-Interest (RoI) Pooling layer (Girshick, 2015) transforms its feature into a fixed size using maxpooling, then we feed it into a classifier and a regression model for object classification (for the classication step) and bounding box location (for the detection step).
 To further achieve the segmentation step, Mask R-CNN uses Fully Convolutional Network (FCN, Long et al., 2015) to output a binary mask on each ROI, assigning a binary value to each pixel to indicate whether that pixel belongs the object.

+**DeepLabv3** (Chen et al., 2017) tries to solve two main issues in segmentation.
+The first issue is that Deep Convolutional Neural Networks reduce feature or image resolution while going to deeper layers due to convolution striding and pooling.
+The second challenge in segmentation tasks is facing difficulties recognizing multi-scale objects and classifying them as correct pixels.
+Facing the problems mentioned above, DeepLabvs uses Atrous Spatial Pyramid Pooling (ASPP) modules to capture multi-scale contexts.
+More specifically, It duplicates the last block in ResNet to connect in cascade and connect the ASPP module in parallel with multiple atrous rates.
+This strategy boosts the overall performance in segmentation tasks.

 <p align="center">
 <img src="assets/cascade.png" alt="drawing" height="160"/>